Sunday, December 4, 2022

 In the U.S. and Canada, a compilation album titled simply The Sweet was released in July 1973.
 It was self-titled because it was actually the band's debut LP in North America.
 Surprisingly, it only shares three tracks with the British compilation.

 In putting this "new" album together, I took tracks the band released prior to early '73 that would have been better than either compilation.
 It's made up of the A and B sides of five singles released mostly in 1972, plus one outtake ("Be with You Soon").
 And the tracks are all more bubblegum than glam.
-For a cover and a title, I chose to take the one used for the U.S./Canada compilation, remove song titles and enlarged the group photo a little.
+For a cover and a title, I chose to take the one used for the U.S./Canada compilation, removed song titles and enlarged the group photo a little.

 THE BALLROOM BLITZ